-Unsafe structures and equipment in this Village shall be identified and addressed in accordance with the procedures established in Chapter 58 of the Village Code, as now in effect or as hereafter amended from time to time.
+Unsafe buildings, structures, and equipment and conditions of imminent danger in this Village shall be identified and addressed in accordance with the procedures established by Chapter 58 of the Village Code, as now in effect or as hereafter amended from time to time.

-SECTION 10.
+SECTION 26-10.
 OPERATING PERMITS.